Louisville OCD Clinic

 Individuals who experience intrusive thoughts are having distressing ideas enter their minds at seemingly random times.
 These thoughts can range from causing pain to a loved one or a stranger.

-Some believe if they think about something for too long, it will increase the likelihood of it happening.
+Some believe thinking about something for too long will increase the likelihood of it happening.
 To help them silence their thoughts, they might see or hear them do a certain action or say something out loud.

 4. Ruminations

 This type is similar to intrusive thoughts but these thoughts often feel interesting or even indulgent.
-Rumination can cause an individual to spend a large amount of time thinking, worrying, and even overanalyzing specific thoughts or actions.
+Rumination can cause an individual to spend a lot of time thinking, worrying, and overanalyzing specific thoughts or actions.

 This can still be distressing to an individual since they will repeat this thought or try to solve a problem.
 This can include worrying about future events, replaying past scenarios, or trying to predict how an event will play out.